SbX

 sbX is a bus rapid transit (BRT) service in San Bernardino and Loma Linda, California, United States.
 It is operated by Omnitrans, a public transportation agency in southwestern San Bernardino County.
-The route is internally named by Omnitrans as the Green Line.

-sbX is intended to be a brand of bus rapid transit service that will eventually traverse major surface streets throughout Omnitrans' service area.
+It intended to be a brand of BRT service that will eventually traverse major surface streets throughout Omnitrans' service area.

-The Institute for Transportation and Development Policy (ITDP), under its BRT Standard, has given the sbX corridor a Bronze ranking.
+The Institute for Transportation and Development Policy (ITDP), under its BRT Standard, has given the initial sbX corridor (the Green Line) corridor a Bronze ranking.

 History

 Initial Development

+Planning for the sbX BRT system started in 2004, when Omnitrans released its 2004 System-Wide Transit Corridor Plan for the San Bernardino Valley.
+Among the 10 preliminary corridors identified for potential BRT service, the E Street Corridor (later known as the sbX Green Line) between California State University, San Bernardino (CSUSB) and Loma Linda VA Hospital was identified as the highest priority corridor.
+Further planning of this route led to a one-stop extension northwest to a park-and-ride at Kendall Drive & Palm Avenue.
+The OmniTrans Board approved this preferred path in 2008.

+Construction

-Construction was set to finish in late 2013, but was pushed back due to ongoing construction at San Bernardino's downtown transit center.
+Construction for the Green Line began in February 2012.
+It was set to finish in late 2013, but was pushed back due to ongoing construction at San Bernardino's downtown transit center.
 Service began in April 2014.

-Omnitrans has begun making upgrades to its East Valley vehicle maintenance facility in San Bernardino, including modifications to its parking lot, service bays, bus wash, and fueling facility, to accommodate 60-foot buses, all of which have been purchased and acquired, to run on the sbX bus rapid transit (BRT) corridor.
+Omnitrans upgraded its East Valley vehicle maintenance facility in San Bernardino, including modifications to its parking lot, service bays, bus wash, and fueling facility, to accommodate the 60-foot buses, all of which have been purchased and acquired, to run on the sbX Green Line corridor.